Paris - Ile De France

 The old Bastille Fortress, symbol of royal power, was seized on July 1789 and demolished stone by stone.

-The vast Place de la Bastille was developed on its site and the July Column erected in its centre in order to commemorate the revolutions of the 19th century.
+The vast Place de la Bastille was developed on its site and the July Column erected in its centre to commemorate the revolutions of the 19th century.

 Paris Metropolitain - Line 1